robin-raymond/zax.io/handle-hint.md

 #### Converting from a container `handle` pointer to a contained `handle` pointer

-While any pointer to any type can be linked to a `handle` or `strong` pointer using the `lifecast` operator, a `lifelink` operator can link a pointer to a contained type back to the original `handle` or `strong` pointer safely by verifying the pointer refers to a memory addresses within the bounds of the allocated `handle` or `strong` pointer.
+While any pointer to any type can be linked to a `handle` or `strong` pointer using the `lifetimecast` operator, a `lifetimemorph` operator can link a pointer to a contained type back to the original `handle` or `strong` pointer safely by verifying the pointer refers to a memory addresses within the bounds of the allocated `handle` or `strong` pointer.

-An example of a runtime `lifelink` being applied onto a `handle` pointer:
+An example of a runtime `lifetimemorph` being applied onto a `handle` pointer:

 ````zax
 A :: type managed {